How Smartphones Are Changing Medicine?

 Imagine a world where you can do your own physical checkup or monitor your heart, take your blood pressure and check for signs of disease, then…

 Imagine a world where you can do your own physical checkup or monitor your heart, take your blood pressure and check for signs of disease, then remotely deliver the information to your general doctor who can decide if you need to come in to the office for more tests.
 A few startups are working to make that a reality, using your iPhone.
 Procedures that cost thousands in copayments and health insurance might now be reduced to you using specially designed apps and devices with your mobile device and sending the information to your physician.
-With over forty thousand medically related apps at the tips of your fingers, the future is now.
+With over forty thousand medically related apps at the tips of your fingers that can be use to operate tools like the Used & Refurbished C-Arms newest models, the future is now.

 Medical apps started at first as information reference apps for doctors and hospitals.
 With their success, and the proliferation of tablets in medical centers, app creators and entrepreneurs saw the potential of having such powerful devices available in the hands of both doctors and patients.
 Most of these are still being developed, or are being approved by the FDA.
 By offering small add-ons such as meters for diabetics that plug into smartphones, these companies are able to offload most of the raw processing power needed by medical machines into a super powerful device that everyone already has.
 Simply put, you don’t need big medical machines anymore.
 You also don’t need experts to run the big expensive machines (each of which are made by different companies, further complicating their use) and most importantly, you don’t need to visit a medical center and take up a room.
 This has the potential to reduce medical costs in the United States dramatically.
 Factor in the added benefit of doctors being able to remotely monitor patients, and now you’ve saved everyone time and even more money.
 Healthcare reform indeed!